Experience Motorcycle Touring in East Algoma

 You can find the monument along Highway 17B in the Village of Echo Bay, a short detour from Highway 17.
 The structure was constructed in 1992 and is a dedication to Mr. Robert R. Carmichael, the artist responsible for creating the Loon Dollar design and a Township resident.
 And yes, it makes for a great photo op.
 From Echo Bay, you can follow Highway 17B west to Sault Ste.
 Marie.

-Yes, the Lake Huron North Channel and Highway 17 might be the most popular route to access the spoils of the north and is often seen as a means from point A to B. But with so many reasons to stop and explore, it doesn’t have to be that way.
+The Lake Huron North Channel and Highway 17 might be the most popular route to access the spoils of the north.
+It’s often seen as a means from point A to B. But with so many reasons to stop and explore, it doesn’t have to be that way.

 Related Posts